gaehlerm/SoftwareEngineering/README.md

 // source: Software Engineering at Google

-“Data structures + algorithms = software” Adapted from Bertrand Mayer
+Software Engineering:

-Interfaces + testing = engineering
+"Data structures + algorithms = software" Adapted from Bertrand Mayer

-Software + engineering = Software engineering
+Modularity + testing = engineering

 It may sound surprising to you, but proper testing is an absolutely essential step towards writing better code.
 It forces you to write better code.
 In fact, this was the first chapter that I wrote for this book.